vueuse/vueuse/packages/core/useFetch/index.md

     }
   },
 }).post(null, 'formData')
+...
+// on some button action, just call execute method execute()
 ```

 ### Advanced usage

 By default, `useFetch` will handle the server's request and response for you, but there are situations where you need
 to have control of the server response.
 For example, if you need to access the payload when the server response is
-not `20x` or have a custom logic handling response status codes.
+not `20x` or you have a custom logic handling response status codes.

 To solve this situation, you can configure the `responseHandler` option in the configuration options, so that the
 response management will be under your control.
 Keep in mind that you will have to take care of extracting the